[Edit: This post was originally published with 15 questions, but I later added 4 more for clarity.]

 Here’s my best advice on how to learn more:

 - Start right now.
-You can learn Lifting The Sky, one of the best qigong exercises out there, for free.
-Right now.
+You can learn one of the best qigong exercises right now — for free.
 Just click here.

 - Learn from others.
 Unlike most traditional teachers, I actually encourage students to learn from others.
 Just watch out for the bad ones.
 One of my most popular posts is about spotting bad teachers (and thus finding good ones).
 Read it.